microtick/node-operations/README.md

 ACCOUNT-2.
 Register for the Microtick mainnet by following the instructions here: https://microtick.com/mainnet-genesis.html

-The first 20 public genesis accounts will be awarded 20000 stake tokens (TICK)
+The first 20 public genesis accounts will be awarded 20000 stake tokens (TICK).

 ## Step 3 Genesis Transaction - COMPLETE BY Sunday, July 19, 2020 11:00 pm UTC